-The Flood Control and Water Conservation District covers all of Contra Costa County, including its cities, and owns property throughout the county for the purpose of constructing and maintaining regional flood control basins, channels, and creeks.
+The Flood Control and Water Conservation District covers all of Contra Costa County, including its cities, and owns property throughout the county for the purpose of constructing and maintaining regional flood control infrastructure.

 While the Flood Control District offers regional flood protection, it also provides technical information and education to cities and residents.
 Its operations are primarily funded through property taxes and developer fees.